-The Idaho metro areas of Boise, Idaho Falls, and Nampa are predicted to have the strongest housing market in the country, heading into the first quarter of 2021, which means the demand for homes is skyrocketing.
-As a result, if you are looking at any of these major cities or areas in the state, you are going to need some assistance in order to properly navigate the market and secure your future home.
+The Idaho metro areas of Boise, Idaho Falls, and Nampa currently have one of the strongest housing markets in the country, which means the demand for homes is skyrocketing.
+As a result, if you are looking at relocating to any of these popular Idaho cities, you are going to need some assistance in order to properly navigate the market and secure your future home.

 In other words, ask them how long they have been in the business.
 Of course, your prospective Idaho loan officer does not need to have multiple decades’ worth of experience but knowing how long they have been in the business can provide you with valuable insight.
 If the loan officer is new, then you might want to ask if there is another individual on staff who can provide additional insight.

-Last but not least, you can easily weed out the local loan officers that are not for you by finding out if they have ample experience in the specific loan type or programs you are looking for.
-Ultimately, the goal here is to find an Idaho loan officer that you can trust and one that can assist you throughout the entirety of the home buying process.
+Last but not least, you can easily weed out the local loan officers that are not for you by finding out if they have ample experience in walking new homebuyers through the steps to get a home loan.
+Ultimately, the goal here is to find an Idaho loan officer that you can trust and one that can assist you throughout the entirety of your home buying journey.